svmiller/peacesciencer/cran-comments.md

 * ubuntu 18.04, R 4.0.3

-## Comments to CRAN after first-round rejection

-I thank CRAN for reminding me that I moved the user's guide.
-The time issue with the `add_strategic_rivalries()` function is a bit of surprise.
-I now made that a "don't test" as I have with some of the other, more time-consuming functions.

 ## R CMD check results, Other Comments

 R CMD check done via `devtools::check()`, resulting in 0 errors, 0 warnings, and 0 notes.
 This release includes the removal of a deprecated function, which triggered a warning in the last update.
 All tests passed.